 This question is extremely common for most car accident injury victims.
-Actually, I’d say it’s as common as the question of what the value of a particular car accident injury case is worth.
-Similar to the answer to the overall injury case value question, the pain and suffering calculation widely varies.
+Actually, I’d say it’s as common as the “How much is my case worth?” question.
+Similar to the overall case value question, the answer is the similar–the pain and suffering calculation widely varies.
+First let’s look at what Texas courts have said.
 According to the court in Green v.
 Meadows, 527 S.W.2d 496 (Tex.
 Civ.
 App.—Houston [1st Dist.]
 1975, writ ref’d n.r.e.), the amount of damages necessary to compensate for pain cannot be determined by a set formula.
 The court in Hernandez v.
 Baucum, 344 S.W.2d 498, 500 (Tex.
 Civ.
 App.
 1961), ruled that damages for physical pain are left to the sound discretion of the jury based upon their common knowledge and sense of justice.
-Keep in mind that a jury may award zero damages when the pain is almost entirely subjective, based on the plaintiff’s personal reports of pain to doctors, supervisors and family members.
+So, we know from these two cases that there’s no exact formula to calculate pain and suffering.
+In addition, the court in Hernandez v.
+Baucum also stated that a jury may award zero damages when the pain is almost entirely subjective, based on the plaintiff’s personal reports of pain to doctors, supervisors and family members.
 That’s why it’s important to have additional evidence of pain, which will be discussed below.

 Two Common Methods for Calculating Pain & Suffering

 Throughout your search online you will most likely find two common ways pain and suffering may be calculated: the “Multiplier” and the “Per Diem” methods.